MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltuserstructures/ns-fltuserstructures-_filter_aggregate_basic_information.md

 ## -struct-fields

+### -field Type

+### -field Type.MiniFilter

+### -field Type.MiniFilter.FrameID

+Zero-based index of the current frame.

+### -field Type.MiniFilter.NumberOfInstances

+Number of instances that currently exist for the minifilter.

+### -field Type.MiniFilter.FilterNameLength

+Length, in bytes, of the filter name.

+### -field Type.MiniFilter.FilterNameBufferOffset

+Byte offset of the first character of the filter name string.

+### -field Type.MiniFilter.FilterAltitudeLength

+Length, in bytes, of the minifilter altitude string.

+### -field Type.MiniFilter.FilterAltitudeBufferOffset

+Byte offset of the first character of the minifilter altitude string.

+### -field Type.LegacyFilter

+### -field Type.LegacyFilter.FilterNameLength

+Length, in bytes, of the filter name.

+### -field Type.LegacyFilter.FilterNameBufferOffset

+Byte offset of the first character of the filter name string.

 ### -field NextEntryOffset

 Byte offset of the next FILTER_AGGREGATE_BASIC_INFORMATION entry, if multiple entries are present in a buffer.
 This member is zero if no other entries follow this one.